11 Plus Standardised Scores Explained

 Health and wellbeing: Physical and mental health on test day can significantly affect a student's ability to perform well.
 Ensure your child gets plenty of sleep, eats well, and remains physically active.
 All three of these play a significant role in your child's performance.

 Test format familiarity: Familiarity with the test format helps reduce surprises, allowing students to focus on answering questions accurately.
-Ivy Education offers 11+ Practice Papers, which can help your child identify strengths and weaknesses in each exam format (English, Maths, Verbal and Non-Verbal Reasoning), and improve over time with our graded papers.
+Ivy Education offers 11+ Practice Papers, which can help your child identify strengths and weaknesses in each exam format (English, Maths, Verbal and Non-Verbal Reasoning), and improve over time with our difficulty-tiered papers.

 Time management skills: Effective time management enables students to allocate appropriate time to each section, reducing the risk of unanswered questions.